-Candida albicans.
-Also known as “thrush” when referring to baby and “yeast infection” when referring to moms.
-No matter what you call it, and we’ve called it almost every name in the book, it can be stubborn and painful.
+Candida albicans, also known as “thrush” when referring to baby and “yeast infection” when referring to moms, can be stubborn and painful.
 But we have some relief – and a few possible ways to prevent thrush altogether.

 What is Thrush and How Do You Get It?